-• In accordance with standard protocols, air flow filters will be replaced every 3 months per the manufacturer's guidelines.
-For older buildings without mechanical ventilation systems, fans will be provided to increase air flow and windows will remain open when practicable.
+In accordance with standard protocols, air flow filters will be replaced every 3 months per the manufacturer's guidelines.
+For older buildings without mechanical ventilation systems, staff will be instructed to increase ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols, particularly for younger students.
+In addition, standalone medical grade HEPA air filters will be provided to assist in moving and cleaning air throughout the building.